crewguru/prototype/README.md

 ## Jekyll
 The prototype is built using [Jekyll](https://jekyllrb.com/), a static page generator.
 Jekyll will pull from the `/includes` folder to populate corisponding modules from the `/sass` directory.

+The `/site` directory in the project file holds the output of the build.
+This file is ignored by GitHub because [GitHub Pages](https://pages.github.com/) compiles Jekyll automagically.